1930 Targa Florio: Race

 When the fuel level became low and the Alfa's engine started to misfire, the mechanic knelt on his seat and began to pour the fuel from the can into the rear-mounted tank.
 The Alfa was bouncing badly over the rough Sicilian roads, much of the fuel was spilled and some drops falling on the hot exhaust ignited.
 The flames shot up round the driver's neck, but Varzi drove on while the mechanic beat them out with a scat cushion.
 Eventually the fire was extinguished, but valuable time had been lost and Chiron was now in the lead.
 It was not, however, destined to be a Bugatti race and on the run down from the town of Polizzi Chiron's brakes locked up on the loose surface and the Type 35 smashed into a retaining wall.
 Chiron rejoined the race to finish second behind Varzi and Conelli took third place for Bugatti ahead of the Alfa Romeos of Campari and Nuvolari.
 The Maseratis of Ernesto Maserati and Borzacchini finished eighth and eleventh.

 Because of the extreme length of the course, the last driver to finish finished one hour and 21 minutes behind Varzi.

 This was the last time the 67 mile variant of the Targa Florio course was used.
-For the following year, the original 92 mile variant was used because the exclusive section of the medium course that ran through the town of Polizzi was hit by a rainstorm and was deemed in no state to be driven on, and in 1932, a shorter 44 mile variant was used; which was the variant used until the final race in 1977.
+For the following year, the original 92 mile variant was used because the exclusive section of the medium course that ran through the town of Polizzi was hit by a rainstorm and was deemed in no state to be driven on.
+Soon after, Benito Mussolini himself ordered the construction of a new road connecting the two nearby roads to bypass Caltavuturo and Polizzi Generosa, and in 1932, the shorter 44 mile variant was born, which was the variant used until the final race in 1977.